 Ledger says the hack itself did not expose the private keys or recovery phrases of any hardware wallets.

 “To be very clear: this data breach has no link nor impact on our hardware wallets, the app or your funds.
 Your crypto assets are safe.
-While very truly and sincerely regrettable, this breach concerns only e-commerce related information.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+While very truly and sincerely regrettable, this breach concerns only e-commerce related information.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram